Grantee Requirements

 • Don’t resubmit documentation: If you have already submitted required documentation with your report, please indicate that these documents were included with your report.

 • Regular Reconciliation/Tracking: Continually reconcile your expenses.
 This practice is crucial to avoid misreporting when it comes time for progress or Final Reports.
 A good habit is to review and match your expenses with your budget plan weekly/monthly/quarterly depending on the volume of transactions.
-Maintain a grant specific ledger to keep track of expenses compared to approved budget amounts.
+Maintain a grant-specific ledger to keep track of expenses compared to approved budget amounts.

-• Tax Details Matter: As a registered charity or non-profit, be mindful of tax reporting in your expensereports to OTF.
+• Tax Details Matter: As a registered charity or non-profit, be mindful of tax reporting in your expense reports to OTF.
 You should only include the non-rebatable portion of the HST/GST in your reports.
 This ensures compliance and accuracy in your financial statements.

 • Stay Question-Ready: Always have an explanation for each entry in your books.
 If a particular expense seems unclear, document your reasoning.
 This will be invaluable if clarification is required during an audit.